Interested in working for Walbrook?

 Learning technology – creative flair and an eye for accuracy in using a range of software packages such as H5P, Adobe Creative Cloud suite, Zoom, Articulate 360 suite, Camtasia, Vyond, or equivalent, ideally with a working knowledge of D2L’s Brightspace virtual learning environment, HTML and CSS.

 Freelancers will be expected to provide their own equipment and access to the relevant software.
-Any intellectual property created within an LIBF project resides with LIBF.
+Any intellectual property created within a Walbrook project resides with Walbrook.
 Expertise in banking and finance subject areas is not required.

 We are looking to create a panel of experienced freelancers to fulfil our requirements for current and future project-based work.
 This means that there won't always be projects across all disciplines with immediate work needed, but if your skillset meets our requirements we’ll be in contact.
 Before we’re able to offer you work, we may ask you to complete a short competency-vetting exercise.

-Here at The London Institute of Banking & Finance we support our staff to create work-life balance which works for them and welcome candidates looking for career flexibility.
+Here at LIBF part of Walbrook we support our staff to create work-life balance which works for them and welcome candidates looking for career flexibility.
 We are open to discussing flexible working at interview stage.

 Before applying for any role please read our Recruitment Privacy Policy found at the top of this page.